U1758957/PwnedPasswordChecker/README.md

 Usage #2:

-In a command line / powershell, just type (without quotations or square brackets): "java -jar PwnedPasswordChecker.jar" This is the more secure method, as it accepts a user input from within the program instead of a command line, and as such no history is saved anywhere/
+In a command line / powershell, just type (without quotations or square brackets): "java -jar PwnedPasswordChecker.jar" This is the more secure method, as it accepts a user input from within the program instead of a command line, and as such no history is saved anywhere.

 e.g.